Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Related Work

-Concerning the application of SSR on clustering, there are some close work to Scut.
-Scut consists of three steps: compute some leading eigenvectors, employ NSCrt to recover the noisy indicator vectors (sparse codes) from these eigenvectors via rotation, and recover the discrete indicator vectors by selecting the maximal entries in the noisy indicator vectors.
-Some spectral clustering methods follow similar paradigm: first the eigenvectors are solved, then some post-processing techniques are employed to recover the discrete indicator vectors.
-Besides the most simple post-processing technique, K-means, as classical spectral clusterings use \cite{von2007tutorial}, there are some other attempts have been made.
+Spectral clustering usually consists of two steps: first some eigenvectors are solved, then some post-processing techniques are employed to recover the discrete indicator vectors from the eigenvectors, i.e., finishing clustering.
+Scut follows this manner.
+Besides the most simple post-processing technique, K-means, as classical spectral clusterings used \cite{von2007tutorial}, there are some other efforts have been made.

-The closest one to Scut is the work of \cite{zelnik2004self}, with the main difference be the solution scheme of rotation matrix.
-Assume the eigenvectors are arranged column wise.
-They tried to find a rotation matrix through which rows of the eigenvectors best align with the canonical coordinate system.
-This is in fact attempting to recover the noisy indicator vectors.
-And then as Scut, non-maximum suppression was applied to finish clustering. \cite{zelnik2004self} solved the rotation matrix by gradient descent scheme under a different cost function.
-But the computational cost of this scheme is high when the number of cluster is somewhat large.
+\cite{zelnik2004self} is the closet to Scut.
+It tried to find a rotation matrix through which rows of the eigenvectors (column-wise) best align with the canonical coordinate system.
+Then as Scut, non-maximum suppression was applied to finish clustering.
+However, the rotation matrix is solved by gradient descent under some objective, whose computational cost is high when the number of clusters becomes somewhat large. \cite{yu2003multiclass} directly found a set of discrete indicator vectors and a rotation matrix such that the discrete indicator vectors approximate the row-normalized eigenvectors after the rotation.
+Rather than finding a rotation matrix, \cite{zass2005unifying} found a set of soft indicator vectors by nonnegative factorization of a transformed similarity matrix, then non-maximum suppression was applied.

-\cite{yu2003multiclass} found rotation matrix too, but they did not aim at recovering the noisy indicator vectors.
-Rather, they directly solved the discrete indicator vectors from some transformed eigenvectors.
-In detail, first rows of the eigenvectors were normalized to be unit length, and then they found a rotation matrix and a set of discrete indicator vectors such that after the rotation the discrete indicator vectors approximate the normalized eigenvectors.

-Somewhat different to spectral clustering, \cite{zass2005unifying} found a set of soft indicator vectors different to the noisy indicator vectors.
-Then non-maximum suppression was applied to finish clustering.
-The soft indicator vectors were solved by nonnegative factorization of a transformed similarity matrix.
-In contrast, the orthogonal eigenvectors of spectral clustering can be seen as solved by factorization of some other transformed similarity matrices.
-For a set of vectors, except indicator vectors, nonnegativity and orthogonality do not coexist. \cite{zass2005unifying} kept the nonnegativity and dropped the orthogonality, while \cite{zelnik2004self} and Scut keep the orthogonality and sacrifice the nonnegativity.

-In summary, there are very close work to Scut, but the solution schemes of rotation matrix are quite different.
-Another difference of these work to Scut is that they focus on clustering task itself: the task is not under the background of sparse representation of data.
+The post-processing step is important for spectral clustering.
+Although many recent variants of spectral clustering were proposed, producing various relaxed indicator matrices, e.g., \cite{wang2009clustering, nie2011spectral, yang2012clustering}, they still rely on the above techniques, especially K-means, to finish the clustering.
+Little progress was observed in dealing with the post-processing.